Celebrating Silversea’s 30th Anniversary, We Honor Our Past and Look Forward to Our Spirit of Innovation

 From the beginning, Silversea created the world’s first ultra-luxury cruise line when it decided to build a fleet of smaller ships catering exclusively to the passengers who booked Sitmar’s top suites.

-And, when it came to service, there were two crew members for every three guests, an industry-leading staff-to-guest ratio.
+When it came to service, there were two crew members for every three guests, an industry-leading staff-to-guest ratio.

 A new pricing concept